CraigB-spinner/Arcade-Trackball/README.md

 Gnd |     |Gnd - Black
 Vcc |     |+5v - Red  <br/>

+I believe the trackball encoder A/B output is reversed as you move the ball and not the roller directly.
+The code has been tested and trackball moves in the proper direction, so, the code was left as is.
 I am using Xbox A/B, X/Y configuration, Nintendo protocol is B/A, Y/X reversed controls (Japanese cultural differences)
 You can assign buttons to any assignment in RetroArch but it is best to pick a consistent pattern across all controllers to avoid confusion.  <br/>

 **Extra expenses:**